-National institute of Wind Energy (NIWE) has extensive experience in onshore wind resource assessment, testing & certification of wind turbines and has estimated and validated potential across the country for benefit of wind Industry.
+National Institute of Wind Energy (NIWE) has extensive experience in onshore wind resource assessment, testing & certification of wind turbines and has estimated and validated potential across the country for benefit of wind Industry.
 NIWE has handed with responsibility of facilitating offshore wind in our country.
 Indian peninsula has blessed with 7500 kms of coast line.
 Preliminary assessment has started in the way of installing Met Masts which acts as representative of offshore wind potential.
 74 nos of met masts with various heights has been installed across the coast lines.

 Establishment of potential in the coast line was also done by Indian National Centre for Ocean Information Services (INCOIS) under Ministry of Earth Sciences, Government of India with available secondary data.

-|Figure 2 Wind potential estimation by INCOIS|
+|Figure 2 Wind potential estimation by INCOIS

 Offshore wind has proved successful across European countries and in Asia by China and Japan.
 Later stages, India has initiated the preliminary works of offshore wind development under the European Union Funded projects, Facilitating Offshore Wind in India (FOWIND) and First offshore Wind Project in India (FOWPI).

-FOWIND consortium has done studies resource assessment and preliminary feasibility studies along the Indian coast and demarcated eight zones each in Gulf of Khambat, Gujarat and Gulf of Mannar, Tamil nadu.
+NIWE in collaboration with FOWIND consortium has done studies resource assessment and preliminary feasibility studies along the Indian coast and demarcated eight zones each in Gulf of Khambat, Gujarat and Gulf of Mannar, Tamil nadu.
 Based on FOWIND report, NIWE has initiated the verification and validation of the studies.
 FOWPI consortium is planning to do preliminary studies for developing wind farms in a specific area demarcated by FOWIND.

 Working in offshore poses lots of challenges which can be tackled with proper planning and knowledge through tools and resources available.
 More thorough understanding and data collection of key met-ocean phenomena such as wind velocity and shear; low-level jets; tidal and current velocities; wave characteristics, geotechnical data relating to surface and subsurface characteristics, seasonal and diurnal variations, and the interaction among these conditions is required.